hphelion/documentation/devplatform/stackato/user/reference/client-ref.html.md

 >
 >     --source
 >
 >     Filter the log stream by origin stage (glob pattern).
-Target
->     version 2.4+ only.
 >
 >     --space
 >
 >     The once-off space to use for the current operation, specified by
 >     name.
-This is an Application Lifecycle Service 3 option.
 Cannot be used together with
 >     --space-guid.
 >
 >     --space-guid
 >
 >     The once-off space to use for the current operation, specified by
 >     guid.
-This is an Application Lifecycle Service 3 option.
 Cannot be used together with
 >     --space.
 >
 >     --tail